gabrielmv/nyctaxy-trips-analysis/README.md

 `jupyter notebook`

+**Notebooks**

-The notebook `explorarion.ipynb` contains exploratory analysis of the nyctaxi-trips dataset.
+- The notebook `exploration.ipynb` contains exploratory analysis of the nyctaxi-trips dataset.
+- The notebook `analysis_local.ipynb` contains the analysis of the nyctaxi-trips dataset.
+- The notebook `analysis_remote.ipynb` contains the analysis of the nyctaxi-trips dataset to run on the cloud.

+**Kinesis Consumer**

+Run the python script to run the kinesis consumer:

+`python streaming/kinesis_consumer.py`